 At present, the BGA soldering techniques are properly tried and tested to ensure their reliability in the best possible way.
 However, when it comes to solder BGA packages, then reflow soldering is the most effective and common technique which is being used for this.

-It is because this can bring the entire PCB assembly to a fixed temperature in order to melt the solder balls which are available under the BGA components.
+This is because this can bring the entire PCB assembly to a fixed temperature in order to melt the solder balls which are available under the BGA components.
 For every BGA soldering, the solder balls are containing a controlled solder amount.
 When the BGA package and solder balls are placed in a reflow oven, it will become hot and melt the solder.
 While the surface tension helps the molten solder in holding the package with the right alignment.

 However, it is highly important to take care of soldering temperature and solder alloy so that it could not melt completely and can manage to stay in semi-solid form.
 It is also important to keep the solder balls separated from each other to avoid causing any bridging result in the best possible way.